Justin Timberlake Plays Hero After Woman Gets Struck by Ball During Golf Tournament

 The "Can't Stop the Feeling!" singer was playing in the American Century Celebrity Golf Championship at Edgewood Tahoe Golf Course in Stateline, Nev., on Wednesday, when a spectator was struck by a wayward tee shot.

 In footage captured by The Sacramento Bee, a woman can be seen huddled over in pain after a golfer in Timberlake's group accidentally hit the ball into the crowd at the 17th hole.
-Timberlake, who was paired with retired Dallas Cowboys quarterback Tony Romo, quickly rushed to her aid.
+Timberlake, who was paired with retired Dallas Cowboys quarterback Tony Romo, quickly rushed to her aid..mcclatchy-embed{position:relative;padding:40px 0 56.25%;height:0;overflow:hidden;max-width:100%}.mcclatchy-embed iframe{position:absolute;top:0;left:0;width:100%;height:100%}

 The 36-year-old southern gentleman (who didn't strike the ball) chatted with the woman, made her laugh, helped her to her feet, and gave her a high five before returning to the green.
 "He ran over and sang her a song right away," Romo joked in a press conference the followed, SportsDay reports.
 "She was crying because obviously she got hit in the stomach."